-An exemption from low bidding is required to enable TriMet to select its contractor using a best value process.
+An exemption from low bidding is required to enable TriMet to select contractors for inclusion in these two on-call pools using a best value process.
 Under the traditional low bid procurement method, TriMet may consider only price in selecting a contractor.
-The competitive RFP process allows TriMet to select a contractor upon consideration of many factors, including price.
-In addition to price, use of the RFP process allows TriMet to consider things such as experience in similar work, schedule performance, cost control, attention to safety, quality of workmanship, and Minority/Women/Emerging Small Business ("M/W/ESB") and workforce diversity programs.
+The competitive RFP process allows TriMet to select a contractor upon consideration of many factors.
+In addition to price, use of the RFP process allows TriMet to consider things such as experience in similar work, schedule, performance, cost control, attention to safety, quality of workmanship, and Minority/Women/Emerging Small Business (M/W/ESB) and workforce diversity programs.